-Flagler students who wish to take courses at another institution must complete the Application for Transient Study and must receive approval from the Assistant Registrar, before enrolling as a transient student at another college or university.
-Application forms are available in the Assistant Registrar's office.
+Flagler students who wish to take courses at another institution must complete the Application for Transient Study and must receive approval from the Assistant Director of Academic Services, before enrolling as a transient student at another college or university.
+Application forms are available in the Assistant Director of Academic Services' office.
 Students who fail to receive prior approval before enrolling at another institution will be denied transfer credit.